Blind & Visually Impaired Services

 Randolph - Sheppard Business Enterprise Program

-The Randolph-Sheppard Business Enterprise Program provides entrepreneurial opportunities for legally blind clients of Vocational Rehabilitation Services (VRS).
-These blind entrepreneurs manage a wide variety of food-service operations, including cafeterias, coffee shops, vending locations, and highway area vending sites.
-Through this program, blind individuals receive training and opportunities to become productive, tax-paying citizens and independent business owners.
+The Randolph-Sheppard Business Enterprise Program provides entrepreneurial opportunities for legally blind clients of Vocational Rehabilitation Services.
+These blind entrepreneurs manage a wide variety of food service operations, including cafeterias, coffee shops, vending locations, and highway area vending sites.
+Through this program, individuals receive training and opportunities to become productive, tax-paying citizens and independent licensed managers.

-For information regarding resources for the Business Enterprise Program contact:
+For information regarding resources for the business enterprise program click here or contact:

-The Older Blind/Visually Impaired Program expands independent living services for people who are age 55 and older, and have a severe visual impairment.
+The Older Independent Blind/Visually Impaired Program expands independent living services for people who are age 55 and older, and have a severe visual impairment.
 Through a grant from the Department of Education, Older Blind Program, Indiana Blind and Visually Impaired Services provide funding to contractors across the state in order to provide in-home independent living training to older individuals with significant vision loss.

 Every physician, holding an unlimited license to practice medicine, or licensed optometrist, is required to report each individual who is diagnosed with blindness or visual impairment of a degree to interfere with the person’s ability to function in school, employment, or other activities of daily living.

 All information in the report will be kept confidential and will be used only for determining eligibility for assistance.
 Participation in any program or acceptance of services is completely voluntary.
-A copy of the blank form can be found here: Confidential Report of Blindness or Visual Impairment (State Form 48126)
+A copy of the blank form can be found here: Confidential Report of Blindness or Visual Impairment.

 Blind and Visually Impaired Services of Indiana has compiled a list of additional resources that you may find helpful.
-Please browse the list for additional information on one of the following topics:
+Please browse the list for additional information on any of the following topics: